BattleFishManMc/paper-troubleshoot/README.md

 #### Sand/gravity block duping isn't working

 Gravity block dupes are patched by Paper when they become aware of them.
 Paper does **not** offer a configuration option to re-enable duping.
-You can see discussion behind this in [PaperMC@Paper#3724](https://github.com/PaperMC/Paper/issues/3724).
+You can see the discussion behind this at [PaperMC@Paper#3724](https://github.com/PaperMC/Paper/issues/3724).

 If you want gravity block duping, look into playing either Vanilla or Fabric with optimisation